A Decade of Music on the Square

 Saturday, June 6:

-Gillian Welch & David Rawlings, Patterson Hood of Drive-By Truckers, Dylan LeBlanc, Kyshona, Georgia Mountain Stringband, and the winner of an upcoming high school Battle of the Bands
+Gillian Welch & David Rawlings, Patterson Hood of Drive-By Truckers, Dylan LeBlanc, Kyshona, and Georgia Mountain Stringband with Reverend Hylton

 Sunday, June 7: